 How to make flourless banana pancakes

-There is tons of recipes for banana and egg only recipes out there for pancakes.
+There are tons of recipes for banana and egg only recipes out there for pancakes.
 They are high protein but have no carbs at all and my kids and I NEED carbs for breakfast.
 If I don’t feed the breed carbs in the morning I have whining kiddos by 9:30 am because they’re already hungry again.
 As if they weren’t always “hungry again” enough all day.

-So, MY Flourless Banana Pancakes are wheat-flour-less but not carb-less.
+So, MY Banana Pancakes are wheat-flour-less but not carb-less.
 I use oats to fill up the tummy while still keeping them protein rich with 4 eggs.
 Naturally sweetened with banana and the maple syrup is obviously optional.
 The bigger the kids the more they’ll want it.
 I’m the biggest kid of all I’m afraid.
 Ha!

 Are flourless banana pancakes gluten-free?